 BfE Case Studies: Iftiin

-IFTIIN (meaning ‘light’) is a for-profit high impact business venture that has been formed to import and distribute solar lights to the Somali peninsular.
+IFTIIN (meaning ‘light’) is a for-profit high impact business venture that has been formed to import and distribute solar lights to the Somali peninsula.
 Jeremy, one of the founders, explained that the vision behind Iftiin was to provide environmentally-friendly electricity in order to decrease poverty and improve the quality of life for millions of low-income Somali households through offering them high quality solar products at affordable prices.
 Currently, no other business operating in Somalia provides solar lighting products for households.
-However, there is definitely a market out there because in other sub-Sharan countries, competition among distributors and retailers is fierce.
+However, there is definitely a market out there because in other sub-Saharan countries, competition among distributors and retailers is fierce.

 Like many young social enterprises, Iftiin initially found it virtually impossible to find funding.
 Jeremy said, “ Myself and my business partner had to put up over $25,000 of our own money just to get started.
 We are still struggling for investment.”